Artist

 How much money does George Michael make?

-- Currently ranks around the top 40% of tracked artists by modeled artist-side earnings
+- Currently ranks around the top 40% of reviewed artists by estimated artist-side earnings

 - Active since 1981 and still commercially relevant roughly 45 years later